sekka1/managedkube.com/_posts/2019-02-23-imagepullbackoff.md

 ![k8sbot workflow - imagepullbackoff pod](/assets/blog/images/ImagePullBackOff.gif)

 Now, anyone can get meaningful Kubernetes information with @k8sbot.
 It's just one click to retrieve pod status, get pod logs, and get troubleshooting recommendations based on real-time information from your cluster's Kubernetes API.

 <A HREF="https://managedkube.com">Learn more</a> about k8sBot, a point-and-click interface for Kubernetes in Slack or sign up for a <A HREF="https://managedkube.com/free-k8sbot-trial-signup">free 30 day trial</a>

+{%- include blurb-consulting.html -%}

 # More troubleshooting blog posts